AriesApp/open-api-doc/README.md

                                     |                                   |
 ```

-#### Static
+#### Static Webhooks

-Comparing to dynamic webhooks, static webhooks are relatively easy to setup (you don't have to write codes).
-Just go to the template settings page, paste your target URL, then we'll handle the rest for you.
+Compared to dynamic webhooks, static webhooks are relatively easy to setup (you don't have to write code).
+Just go to the template settings page, specify your target URL, then we'll handle the rest for you.

-Under the hood, static webhooks are also built on top of the dynamic webhooks.
+Under the hood, static webhooks are also built on top of dynamic webhooks.

-You can find the comprehensive documentation [here](https://ariesapp.github.io/open-api-doc/).
+You can find a comprehensive documentation [here](https://ariesapp.github.io/open-api-doc/).

 ## Model